 Ascorbyl Glucoside |

-This water-soluble Vitamin C derivative, breaks down into pure Vitamin C gradually once absorbed into the skin, providing a slow-release brightening effect that prevents surface irritation. |
+This water-soluble Vitamin C derivative breaks down gradually once absorbed, providing a slow-release brightening effect that prevents surface irritation. |

 5. Sesderma C-VIT Liposomal Antiox Booster Face Serum